RobDWaller/ReallySimpleJWT/readme.md

 ### Create Token

-Call the get token static method and pass in a user identifier, a secret, an expiration date time number and the token issuer.
+Call the `create()` static method and pass in a user identifier, a secret, an expiration date time number and the token issuer.

-This will return a token string on success and throw an exception on failure.
+This will return a token string on success and throw a `ReallySimpleJWT\Exception\ValidateException` on failure.

 ```php
 use ReallySimpleJWT\Token;